Sad letter to Santa has Newark family asking schools to do more about bullying

 NEWARK, NY (WROC) A sad letter to Santa written by a Newark middle school student has her family asking schools to do more to combat bullying in the classroom.
 Grandmother Faith Carney reached out to News 8 with this plea, hoping for some kind of action from the local district.

 Carney says since 3rd grade, her 11-year granddaughter Kaitlin Brewster has been subjected to all kinds of bullying in the classroom.
-According to Carney, Katlin’s hair has been pulled out, she’s been spit upon, her phone has been stolen, and she was threatened to have her throat cut, Carney said just a sampling of things over the years.
+According to Carney, Katlin’s hair has been pulled out, she’s been spit upon, her phone has been stolen, and she was threatened to have her throat cut– Carney said just a sampling of things over the years.
+The family’s financial means have also been a continued target over the years.

 Carney wants more attention paid to kids being bullied in the classroom and for school districts to act, bullying a national problem that seems to be intensifying.